 If you want to enjoy the beauty of the park without the crazy hike, you can drive right to the top.
 There are several parking areas that get you close to the beautiful views so even those who can’t get out of the car can enjoy the sights.
 There is a handicap accessible viewpoint as well.

-My favorite activity with the kiddos is to park at the top and then take the rocky hike that goes around the observation tower.
-This is the blue trail and it is less than a mile.
-It is a semi paved trail with lots of big rocks to boulder/scramble over.
-It is not stroller friendly but a lot of fun with kids who can walk on their own or rambunctious people of all ages who like to scramble up and over rocks.
+My favorite activity with the kiddos is to park at the top and then take hike that goes around the observation tower.
 There is also new playground, installed around 2020, that’s fun for the kiddos.
 If you still have some energy and want the very best views, head for the observation tower.
 It is right at the top of the park and offers stunning views in every direction.
 There are just under 100 steps to the top!

 All season fun

 While my favorite time of year to visit the park is the summer, it really is a place you can enjoy all year.
-In the winter the park is most know for being the location of Granite Peak Ski Hill but it also has both a hilly snowshoe trail (turkey vulture trail) and a paved walkway.
+In the winter the park is most know for being the location of Granite Peak Ski Hill but it also some great hiking.
+Check out my post about Rib Mountain in the winter here.
 According the the Friends of Rib Mountain State Park, one of the most popular times to visit the park is in the fall.
 The autumn colors can be seen for miles.
 Check out my fall specific Rib Mountain article for all the details on why so many people love this park at that time of the year.
-Many people drive to the park to enjoy the view but Granite Peak also operates it’s chair lifts on select dates.
-People can enjoy the views on their ride to the top.
-Book early, they are known to sell out.

 The closest playground is Doepke Park which has a nice playground, a short workout loops, some baseball fields, and a short nature hike.
 Jojo’s Jungle is a huge and amazing handicap accessible playground that includes a splash pad in the summer.
 Three “M” Park has a unique and fun neighborhood playground.